mrc-ide/mrc-ide-vault/README.md

     tls/certificate.pem
 ```

-and copying the key file as `tls/key.pem`
+and copying the private key file as `tls/key.pem`

 Then run `./tls/encrypt-key` and follow the instructions it produces.